 Aikido emphasizes blending with the energy of an attack and redirecting that energy to an appropriate resolution.
 Aikido teaches us to avoid conflict instead of crashing into it.
 We practice exploiting the weak points of an attack and moving around the strength of an attack.
 Every person has a limited area of strength and Aikido teaches us to stay in our area of strength and draw the attacker out of his area of strength.
 Therefore, a physically strong person can be felled by physically weaker person.
 The dynamics of Aikido allows for an appropriate response to a critical incident, from a soft/gentle response to a hard/severe response, and the wisdom to choose properly.

-Techniques used in Aikido include throws, joint locks, immobilizations, strikes, unarmed defense against weapons, defending against multiple attackers, as well as weapon training with a sword (bokken) and staff (jo).
-The dynamics of Aikido allows for an appropriate response to a critical incident, from a soft/gentle response to a hard/severe response.
+Techniques used in Aikido include throws, joint locks, immobilizations, strikes, defense against multiple attackers.
+Weapons training with a sword (bokken) and staff (jo) are also incorporated into the system.

-More than just a self-defense, benefits of Aikido training include improvements in discipline, awareness, physical health and personal character.
-The unification of Aikido principles, body and spirit make Aikido a pure budo.
+More than just a self-defense, benefits of Aikido training include continuous improvements in discipline, awareness, physical health and personal character.